 Head of Engineering

 As a mechanical engineering graduate with a passion for chemistry and physics and 2 years of experience with fluid mechanics and heat transfer research, I was excited to see the opening for a mechanical engineer.
-Having already obtained a U.S. Government Secret Security Clearance, I believe my expertise in thermodynamics and cooling systems make me an excellent candidate to consider for Northridge Grunwald.
+I believe my expertise in thermodynamics and cooling systems make me an excellent candidate to consider for Northridge Grunwald.

 In the job ad, it says that you’re looking for a mechanical engineer capable of designing, modifying, and developing mechanical products and systems such as instrumentation, control boxes, robotics, and heat transfer systems.
 During my employment at Space Robotrix, I was instrumental in developing thermal hydraulic systems, one of which increased energy transfer by 250%.
 I am sure that I would be able to achieve similar results as a mechanical engineer at Northridge Grunwald.